 The Skin Benefits Of The Sauna

 Just like the steam room, the sauna also has several health and skincare benefits.
-The sauna uses dry to heat and it is this heat which is great for both opening pores and improving circulation.
+The sauna uses dry heat and it is this heat which is great for both opening pores and improving circulation.
 The increase in temperature opens up the pores increasing the bodies own ability to excrete toxins and impurities.

 The enhanced circulation is your bodies own response to the increase in temperature, resulting in supplying the skin with more oxygen and nutrients, leaving skin looking healthy, refreshed with a natural glow shortly after.